Joni Ernst: LGBTQ rights

 In a 2014 debate, Ernst said she believes that same-sex marriage is a state's rights issue, but that she would support a federal ban were one proposed.
 In the Iowa Senate, she co-sponsored a bill to amend the state constitution to define marriage as between one man and one woman.

-In 2017, she announced her opposition to Trump's ban on transgender individuals serving in the armed forces.
+In 2017, she announced her opposition to Trump's ban on transgender people serving in the armed forces.
+At the same time, she announced her opposition to government funding of gender-reassignment surgeries.

 Ernst was one of 12 Republican senators to vote for the Respect for Marriage Act, which passed the Senate on November 29, 2022.